Shankarpali

 Frequently Asked Questions

 Yes, you can bake these as well.
-But keep in mind that when you bake shankarpali, it gets a light brown color, unlike deep-fried ones which are slightly on the darker side.
-The baked ones are also less fluffy and crumbly when compared to the deep-fried ones.
+But remember that when you bake shankarpali, it gets a light brown color, unlike deep-fried ones, which are slightly darker.
+The baked ones are also less fluffy and crumbly than the deep-fried ones.

-To bake, place the prepared shankarpali on a baking tray keeping some space in between.
-Bake in a preheated oven for about 20 to 25 minutes at 180 degrees C (360 degrees F).
+To bake, preheat the oven to 180°C (360°F).
+Place the prepared shankarpali on a baking tray which is lined with parchment paper, keeping some space in between.
+Bake for about 20 to 25 minutes.
 Flip them midway.
-Once baked, let them cool down fully before storing them in an airtight container.
+Once baked, let them cool down thoroughly before storing them in an airtight jar.

 Why is my shankarpali not flaky and crispy?